 Rochester Institute of Technology opened its Dubai campus in 2008.
-RIT announced it would build a \$136 million 30-acre campus funded by the UAE government.21 In a past report, DoE listed three contributions worth more than \$19 million for academic programs with RIT Dubai FZE and the Dubai Silicon Oasis Authority.
-The October 2023 report has that amount for UAE contributions but the purpose has been deleted.
+RIT announced it would build a \$136 million 30-acre campus funded by the UAE government.
+In a past report, DoE listed three contributions worth more than \$19 million for academic programs with RIT Dubai FZE and the Dubai Silicon Oasis Authority.
+The October 2023 report has that amount for UAE contributions, but the purpose was deleted.
+The April 2024 report listed three donations for the RIT Dubai program worth \$19.5 million.